Ananya142/Intermediate_project_3/README.md

 ```

-To compile the contract, go to the "Solidity Compiler" tab in Remix IDE and select the appropriate compiler version, such as 0.8.26.
-Click on "Compile MyToken.sol" to compile the contract.
-Once the code is compiled then, switch to the "Deploy & Run Transactions" tab to deploy the compiled contract.
-Once the contract is deployed, I interact with it by using the functions.
+- **Compile the contract**:
+  - Navigate to the "Solidity Compiler" tab in the Remix IDE (usually represented by a gavel icon).
+  - Select the appropriate compiler version from the dropdown menu (e.g., `0.8.26`).
+    - If you don’t see the desired version, click on the "Load Compiler" button to find more versions.
+  - After selecting the correct version, click on the "Compile `MyToken.sol`" button.
+    - Ensure there are no errors in the code.
+If there are, fix them and recompile.

+- **Deploy the compiled contract**:
+  - Switch to the "Deploy & Run Transactions" tab (represented by a rocket icon).
+  - In the "Environment" dropdown, select the desired environment.
+  - Make sure your contract (`MyToken`) is selected in the "Contract" dropdown.
+  - Click on the "Deploy" button to deploy the contract.
+  - Wait for the deployment to complete.
+You should see your deployed contract under the "Deployed Contracts" section.

+- **Interact with the deployed contract**:
+  - **Mint new tokens**:
+    - In the "Deployed Contracts" section, expand your deployed contract to see the available functions.
+    - Locate the `mint` function.
+    - Enter the recipient’s address and the amount of tokens to mint in the provided input fields.
-Firstly I use the mint function to mint new tokens to a specified address and increase the total supply of tokens.
-Similarly, I use the burn function to burn tokens from a specified address and decrease the total supply of tokens.
+    - Click on the `mint` button to execute the function.
+This will mint new tokens to the specified address and increase the total supply.
+  - **Burn tokens**:
+    - Locate the `burn` function in the list of available functions.
+    - Enter the address from which tokens will be burned and the amount of tokens to burn in the provided input fields.
+    - Click on the `burn` button to execute the function.
+This will burn the specified amount of tokens from the given address and decrease the total supply.

+   - **Transfer tokens**:
+     - address recipient: The address of the recipient to whom the tokens are being transferred.
+     - uint256 amount: The amount of tokens to be transferred.
+     - public: The function can be called by any external account or contract.
+     - override: This function overrides the transfer function in the inherited ERC20 contract.
+     - returns (bool): The function returns a boolean value indicating whether the transfer was successful.

+- **Verify the results**:
+  - Use the `totalSupply` function to check the total supply of tokens.
+  - Use the `balanceOf` function to verify the balances of different addresses.

 **License** This project is licensed under the MIT License.